TABLE OF CONTENTS

 Intellectually challenging, requires strategy, planning, precision, focus, memory [8]; relieves depression/anxiety, uplifts mood, improves self-esteem.[5]

-Highly social, fosters friendships, builds support networks, reduces loneliness [5]; inclusive club environment.[8]
+Highly social, builds friendships and support networks, reduces loneliness [5]; inclusive club environment.[8]

 Lawn Bowls